Skip To Content

 Like muscle, bone is living tissue that responds to exercise by becoming stronger.
 There is good evidence that physical activity early in life contributes to higher peak bone mass.
 (However, remember that excessive exercise can be bad for bone health.)
 The best exercise for building and maintaining bone mass is weight-bearing exercise: exercise that you do on your feet and that forces you to work against gravity.
 Weight-bearing exercises include jogging, aerobics, hiking, walking, stair climbing, gardening, weight training, tennis, and dancing.
 High-impact exercises may provide the most benefit.
 Bicycling and swimming are not weight-bearing exercises, but they have other health benefits.
 Exercise machines that provide some degree of weight-bearing exercise include treadmills, stair-climbing machines, ski machines, and exercise bicycles.

 Strength training to build and maintain muscle mass and exercises that help with coordination and balance are also important.
-Later in life, the benefits of exercise for building and maintaining bone mass are not nearly as great, but staying active and doing weight-bearing exercise is still important.
+Later in life, the benefits of exercise for building and maintaining bone mass are not nearly as great, but are staying active and doing weight-bearing exercise is still important.
 A properly designed exercise program that builds muscles and improves balance and coordination provides other benefits for older people, including helping to prevent falls and maintaining overall health and independence.
 Experts recommend 30 minutes or more of moderate physical activity on most (preferably all) days of the week, including a mix of weight-bearing exercises, strength training (two or three times a week), and balance training.

 Smoking is bad for your bones and for your heart and lungs.
 Women who smoke have lower levels of estrogen compared to nonsmokers and frequently go through menopause earlier.